 This excerpt is copyrighted material, please do not use or copy without written permission from Nitartha Publications.

 The following is part II of an excerpt from Commentary on Hinayana Tenets by Acharya Sherab Gyaltsen (You can read part I here).
-This is included in the introduction section of the sourcebook we use in our Mind & its World I course, which we are offering during this year’s Summer Institute.
+This is included in the introduction section of the sourcebook we use in our Mind & its World I course.
 Some things we learn about in details in the course rare:

 - Divisions of mind